-Our proprietary SIMPLE Antibody Platform sources antibody V-regions from the immune system of outbred llamas, each of which has a different genetic background.
+S Our proprietary SIMPLE Antibody Platform sources antibody V-regions from the immune system of outbred llamas, each of which has a different genetic background.
 The V-region is responsible for targeting a specific antibody to an antigen, which is a substance that induces an immune response, and is different for every type of antibody.
 The llama produces highly diverse panels of antibodies with a high human homology, or similarity, in their V-regions when immunized with targets of human disease.
-By contrast, most antibody platforms start with antibodies generated in inbred mice or synthetic antibody library systems, approaches that are limited by insufficient antibody repertoires and limited diversity, respectively.
+By contrast, most antibody platforms start with antibodies generated in inbred mice or synthetic antibody library systems, approaches that we believe are limited by insufficient antibody repertoires and limited diversity, respectively.
 Our SIMPLE Antibody Platform allows us to access and explore a broad target universe, including novel and complex targets, while minimizing the long timelines associated with generating antibody candidates using traditional methods.

-§ Our Fc engineering technologies-NHance, ABDEG and POTELLIGENT-focus on engineering the Fc region of antibodies in order to augment their intrinsic therapeutic properties.
+Sour Fc engineering technologies-NHance, ABDEG and POTELLIGENT-focus on engineering the Fc region of antibodies in order to augment their intrinsic therapeutic properties.
 These technologies are designed to enable us to expand the therapeutic index of our product candidates, which is the ratio between toxic and therapeutic dose, by modifying their half-life, tissue penetration, rate of disease target clearance and potency.

 Our product candidate pipeline includes both wholly-owned and partnered programs.
 We refer to programs for which we retain the exclusive right to develop and commercialize the product candidate on a worldwide basis as our wholly-owned programs.
 We refer to programs for which we have entered into collaboration agreements with third parties for the development and commercialization of the product candidate as our partnered programs.
+While we have had preliminary discussions with the U.S. Food and Drug Administration, or FDA, regarding investigational new drug, or IND, applications for certain of our product candidates, we do not have any active INDs for our proposed indications at this time, nor have we conducted any of our clinical development to date in the United States.